 60 BY 25 NETWORK GUIDING TEAM

-Now in its 6th year, the Illinois 60 by 25 Network has become a powerful peer-to-peer learning system for Illinois communities to improve college and career readiness and postsecondary completion rates.
+Since its formation in 2013, the Illinois 60 by 25 Network has become a powerful peer-to-peer learning system for Illinois communities to improve college and career readiness and postsecondary completion rates.
 The three organizations that lead the Network (Advance Illinois, EdSystems and the Illinois Student Assistance Commission) have invited stakeholders from across the public, private, and non-profit sectors to serve as a Guiding Team to help guide, advise, and shape the direction of the Network in the future.
 Read more here.

 Advance Illinois is a nonpartisan, nonprofit founded to be an objective voice for a public education system that prepares all students for college, career and democratic citizenship. advanceillinois.org